Germany’s B2B electronic invoicing law approved

 Germany’s e-invoicing history

-The first inclination of Germany’s intentions to mandate B2B electronic invoicing was on the 23rd of June 2023, when the European Commission gave the country permission to move away from certain parts of the European VAT directive.
+The first inclination of Germany’s intentions to mandate B2B electronic invoicing was on June 23, 2023, when the European Commission gave the country permission to move away from certain parts of the European VAT directive.

 Germany’s plan aligns with the VAT in the Digital Age directive, which is also persuading many European Member States to address their e-invoicing regulation intentions.